+353-1-416-8900REST OF WORLD

 • India

-The epidemiology of dyslipidemia differs notably across countries due to factors such as genetic predispositions, lifestyle habits, socioeconomic status, healthcare infrastructure, and the prevalence of risk factors like diet, physical activity, and obesity.
-According to the Indian Council of Medical Research-India Diabetes (ICMR-INDIAB) study, there are considerable regional differences in hypercholesterolemia (cholesterol levels ≥200 mg/dl) in India, with prevalence rates varying between 4.6% and 50.3%.
+The epidemiology of dyslipidemia varies significantly between countries due to differences in genetic predispositions, lifestyle patterns, socioeconomic status, healthcare infrastructure, and the prevalence of risk factors, such as diet, physical activity levels, and obesity rates, among others.
+As per the Indian Council of Medical Research-India Diabetes (ICMR-INDIAB) study, significant regional variations in hypercholesterolemia (cholesterol levels =200 mg/dl) were found in India, with prevalence ranging from 4.6% to 50.3%.

 Scope of the Report